Logo

 • Involve key stakeholders early to gain support and reduce resistance.

-• Break down changes into smaller phases for easier adoption.
+• Break changes into smaller phases to facilitate adoption.

 • Use real-time feedback to adjust training and support as needed.